GoogleCloudPlatform/federated-learning/README.md

 To deploy this blueprint you need:

 - A [Google Cloud project](https://cloud.google.com/docs/overview#projects) with billing enabled.
-- An account with the [Project Owner role](https://cloud.google.com/iam/docs/understanding-roles#resource-manager-roles) on the project.
+- An account with either the [Project Owner role](#option-1-project-owner-role) (full access) or [Granular Access roles](#option-2-granular-access).
 - The `serviceusage.googleapis.com` must be enabled on the project.
 For more information about enabling APIs, see
   [Enabling and disabling services](https://cloud.google.com/service-usage/docs/enable-disable)
 - A Git repository to store the environment configuration.

+### Service Account Roles & Permissions

+You can choose between **Project Owner** access (full access) or **Granular Access** for more fine-tuned permissions.

+#### Option 1: Project Owner role

+The service account will have full administrative access to the project.

+- `roles/owner`: Full administrative access to the project ([Project Owner role](https://cloud.google.com/iam/docs/understanding-roles#resource-manager-roles))

+---

+#### Option 2: Granular Access

+The service account will be assigned the following roles to limit access to required resources:

+- **`roles/artifactregistry.admin`**: Grants full administrative access to Artifact Registry, allowing management of repositories and artifacts.
+- **`roles/browser`**: Provides read-only access to browse resources in a project.
+- **`roles/cloudkms.admin`**: Provides full administrative control over Cloud KMS (Key Management Service) resources.
+- **`roles/compute.networkAdmin`**: Grants full control over Compute Engine network resources.
+- **`roles/container.clusterAdmin`**: Provides full control over Kubernetes Engine clusters, including creating and managing clusters.
+- **`roles/gkehub.editor`**: Grants permission to manage Google Kubernetes Engine Hub features.
+- **`roles/iam.serviceAccountAdmin`**: Grants full control over managing service accounts in the project.
+- **`roles/resourcemanager.projectIamAdmin`**: Allows managing IAM policies and roles at the project level.
+- **`roles/servicenetworking.serviceAgent`**: Allows managing service networking configurations.
+- **`roles/serviceusage.serviceUsageAdmin`**: Grants permission to enable and manage services and APIs for a project.

-You create the infastructure using Terraform.
+You create the infrastructure using Terraform.
 The blueprint uses a local [Terraform backend](https://www.terraform.io/docs/language/settings/backends/configuration.html), but we recommend to configure a [remote backend](https://www.terraform.io/language/settings/backends/configuration#backend-types) for anything other than experimentation.